 Since working in the treatment industry, I have noticed something unsettling: a severe dependence and obsession with cell phones.
 It is terrifying how dependent both adolescents and young people are on their phones.
 As soon as I get home from work, all of my roommates are sitting in the living room, seemingly interacting, but actually, all staring at their phones.
 It is a struggle for people to put their phones away even for an hour and what is sacrificed as a result is the human connection.
 No wonder our children have anxiety and depression.

-No wonder they struggle with social interactions and making friends.
+It’s no wonder they struggle with social interactions and making friends.
 No wonder they are unable to launch or work – because their human to human skill building is nonexistent.
 People only need to communicate through a screen.
 How could it not be?
 It is the norm now.
 The standard is to be on your phone all day, making work calls, the model is to check Facebook when you have a moment of downtime.
 The norm is to text people who are in the other room instead of getting up and walking and having a face to face conversation.
 People are disconnected, isolated and out of touch – people that are sitting right next to each other.

 How do we break this dependence?
 How do we treat this as an addiction just as severe and just as unhealthy as an addiction to heroin or meth?
 How we help support one another in understanding that isolation and disconnection impact interpersonal relationships and social skills.
 How often have we noticed when we speak to someone, and they’re on their phone and don’t even look up at us?
 I think the change needs to happen with us.
 We cannot expect our children to mirror and model something unless we are as well.